charlieabtbl/datamining_itc_amit_charlotte/README.md

 (3) requirements.txt
 This file informs on all the installations required to allow the code to run.

+(4) config.json
+Holds information regarding the operating system, the chromdriver path, the final results file path and the database host

 ## How to perform the scrape and create the database